SuperMakeSomething/diy-stream-deck/README.md

 ![Banner](https://github.com/SuperMakeSomething/diy-stream-deck/blob/main/img/thumbnail_small.jpg)

-Arduino code, icon templates, and set instructions for the DIY Stream Deck featured in Super Make Something Episode 22!
+Arduino code, icon templates, and programming instructions for the DIY Stream Deck featured in Super Make Something Episode 22!

+The project video can be found [here](https://youtu.be/_NqYtvLnY5k)!

 If you like projects like these, consider subscribing to the Super Make Something YouTube page [here](https://www.youtube.com/supermakesomething?sub_confirmation=1) for more cool builds!
 To support more projects like this please consider becoming a [Patron](https://www.patreon.com/SuperMakeSomething).